swacksoc/discord-bots-session/README.md

     await message.reply('Don't say that around me.')
 ```

-If you want to split a string into words (seperated by spaces), and iterate through all of them:
+If you want to split a string into words (separated by spaces), and iterate through all of them:
 ```Python
 splitMsg = message.content.split(' ')
 for word in splitMsg: